sickel/observationlogger/README.md

 User settable timeout for Confirm or Undo
 User settable project name (used in upload)

+V 1.2 March 3 2015

+Using gps to log the position where an observation is done.

 Planned:

 User settable data
   Turn of uploading, only store data locally

-GPS
+  Select to use GPS
-  Make it possible to log the position where an observation is done. (this should be user-selectable)

 Upload settings data from server
   Values for the drag and drop fields could be stored on server and fetched.
 Use the project name